HackPack/HackUnit/README.md

 ###But Why?!###
 There are already many testing frameworks available, such as [PHPUnit](https://phpunit.de/) and [behat](http://behat.org).
 Why should you use this one?

-*Because you like Hack's strict mode!*
+*Because you like Hack specific features!*

+With HackUnit, you can easily run your tests using cooperative async using the built in `async` keyword.

-The goal of HackUnit is to write a testing framework using Hack's strict mode.
-HackUnit itself is tested with HackUnit.
+The original goal of HackUnit was to write a testing framework using Hack's strict mode.
+The project will stay consistent with this goal as more features are added.

-Top level code must use a hack mode of `// partial`, so the `bin/hackunit` file is not in strict mode.
-The rest of the project is, with one exception.
-The loader class must dynamically include test suite files.
-The only way I can see to perform this dynamic inclusion is to use `include_once` inside of a class method, which is disallowed in strict mode.
-This one exception is marked with a `/* HH_FIXME */` comment, which disables the type checker for that one line.

-These requirements may change as Hack evolves.

 Install
 -------